kyleburton/bake/README.md

 }
 ```

+## When Enough is Enough, Graduate to a More Powerful Tool

+Although `bake` ultimately has all the same features and expressiveness as shell scripting in `bash`, and is quite capable, it's intended to be for lightweight project automation.
+If you find yourself needing a lot of additional utilities to be installed to run your `Bakefile`s or have significant and complex logic, and ultimately need a more fully featured build tool or programming language you should graduate to one.  `bake` may still be there for you as what it was intended for - a helpful task runner for your more complex steps.

+# My Thoughts on `bake` vs Other Build and Project Automation Tools

+`make` is definitely more standard, has built in facilities for performing dependency analysis and is a much better suited tool for the parts of your project that are working with C and C++ source code.
+Though `make` introduces additional complexity if you need to implement additional logic, you're free to embed shell commands, though the rules for escaping special characters between `make` and `bash` tends to get complex quickly.
+Re-use in `make` can be trickier than in shell scripts.  `make` isn't a task runner, though you can use `.PHONY` targets to simulate this, it doesn't have a facility for offering a catalog of available tasks along with descriptions.

+`rake` is a wonderful tool, providing a succinct, internal, DSL for defining tasks and scaling up to the full `ruby` programming language.
+For my use-cases it brought with it the complexity of managing the installation and run-time of both ruby and various libraries.

 # Further Reading

 `bake` is at its core a collection of shell function and strongly followed conventions.
 Learning `bash` is therefor a great idea for getting the most out of `bake`.
 This has the added benefit of becoming great at that venerable, widely applicable skill: shell scripting.